- in Grouped Reviews by Mal Warwick

 I admit it.
 I have a special weakness for historical mysteries and thrillers.
-The following list of nearly 200 such novels will certainly prove the point.
-They’re divided into three sections, beginning with my selection of the top 10 standalone novels.
-Immediately below that section are the four dozen books in 13 series of historical mysteries and thrillers reviewed on this site (including only those series in which I’ve read at least three books).
-The other four dozen individual titles follow further below.
+The following list of more than 200 such novels will certainly prove the point.
+They’re divided into three sections, beginning with my selection of the top 10 novels.
+(Well, there are actually 11.
+I could’t resist adding one later.)
+Immediately below that section are the 100 books in 14 series of historical mysteries and thrillers reviewed on this site (including only those series in which I’ve read at least three books).
+More than 100 individual titles follow further below.
 Within each section, the books are listed in alphabetical order by the authors’ last names.

 Many of the titles in the series listed below might individually qualify for the list of my favorites, but I’ve arbitrarily chosen to omit them.
 Although I’ve loved reading the books in nearly all these series, I confess that Olen Steinhauer’s Yalta Boulevard cycle is my favorite among them.